lsst/daf_butler/doc/lsst.daf.butler/queries.rst

 - "tt" scale for "cxcsec" format,
 - "tai" scale for anything else.

-Default scale can be overriden by adding a suffix to time string consisting of a slash and time scale name, e.g. ``T'58938.515/tai'``.
+Default scale can be overridden by adding a suffix to time string consisting of a slash and time scale name, e.g. ``T'58938.515/tai'``.
 Any combination of explicit time format and time scale can be given at the same time, e.g.
 ``T'58938.515'``, ``T'mjd/58938.515'``, ``T'58938.515/tai'``, and